sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 ![Repetitive sequence of the mitochondrial genome.](figure/mt-repeats.png)

 The transcript abundance of the mitochondrial coding genes with known function is shown in Figure\ 5.
 The two developmental tissues megagametophyte and embryo have the highest overall gene expression and cluster together.

+Possible C-to-U RNA editing, positions where the genome sequence shows C but the assembled RNA transcript shows U, is observed in six genes with greater than 0.5 edits per 100 bp, *cox1*, *rps4*, *nad7_4*, *rpl2_2*, *matR* and *rps3-1*, the first two of which have nearly 5 edits per 100 bp.

 The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.